open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/pipeline/dbtcloud/yaml.md

 {% codeInfo srNumber=4 %}

 **jobIds**: Optional.
-Comma Seperated Job IDs of your DBT cloud Jobs in your Project to fetch metadata for.
+Job IDs of your DBT cloud Jobs in your Project to fetch metadata for.
 Look for the segment after "jobs" in the URL.
 For instance, in a URL like `https://cloud.getdbt.com/accounts/123/projects/87477/jobs/73659994`, the job ID is `73659994`.
 This will be a numeric value but in openmetadata we parse it as a string.
 If not passed all Jobs under the Account id will be ingested.
-For Example if you want to ingest only Jobs with Ids `73659994` and `73659993` then pass it as `73659994,73659993` or if you want to ingest only one Job with Id `73659994` then pass it as `73659994` directly.

 {% /codeInfo %}

 {% codeInfo srNumber=5 %}

 **projectIds**: Optional.
-Comma Seperated Project IDs of your DBT cloud Account to fetch metadata for.
+Project IDs of your DBT cloud Account to fetch metadata for.
 Look for the segment after "projects" in the URL.
 For instance, in a URL like `https://cloud.getdbt.com/accounts/123/projects/87477/jobs/73659994`, the job ID is `87477`.
 This will be a numeric value but in openmetadata we parse it as a string.
 If not passed all Projects under the Account id will be ingested.
-For Example if you want to ingest only Projects with Ids `87477` and `87478` then pass it as `87477,87478` or if you want to ingest only one Project with Id `87477` then pass it as `87477` directly.

 Note that if both `Job Ids` and `Project Ids` are passed then it will filter out the jobs from the passed projects. any `Job Ids` not belonging to the `Project Ids` will also be filtered out.